 If you're looking for something completely different for your holiday next year, my late 2019 Rwandan safari options might be just what you're after.
 They're the perfect combination of breathtaking landscapes, incredible wildlife, history and culture, and really something special for the discerning and ethically-minded traveller.
 I'll be there with you all the way along, sharing all those incredible African moments!

-I'll first be leading a week on my 'Gorillas and Savannahs Safari', starting with 2 incredible days trekking with the mountain gorillas, with 3 nights based at the cosy, community-owned, award-winning Sabyinyo Silverback Lodge in the Virunga Mountains, an experience you will never forget.
+I'll be leading a week on my 'Gorillas and Savannahs Safari', including 2 incredible days trekking with the mountain gorillas, with 3 nights based at the cosy, community-owned, award-winning Sabyinyo Silverback Lodge in the Virunga Mountains, an experience you will never forget.
 Just ask some of my groups who joined me on my gorilla treks in Rwanda last year what they thought of this experience; let me say there were tears of joy, and for each one of us, there was a sense that we were experiencing something truly unforgetable and magical.
 Read more about last year's gorilla treks here.
 Sabyinyo was set up to support local gorilla conservation through community development in tourism, in partnership with the African Wildlife Foundation, and you can visit the local village while you are there to see the impacts your tourist dollars are having.
 Of course, your gorilla experience will speak for itself; the mountain gorilla population is increasing directly because of highly effective tourism supported by lodges like Sabyinyo.

 There are lots of good reasons to visit northern Akagera's magnificent grasslands, and these include the chance to see the shoebill stork with its implausibly large bill, and the rare sitatunga, one of my favourites (I've only spotted one once on all my safaris in the Okavango Delta while on a mokoro in the wetlands).
 By staying at Magashi, you're directly supporting the management of the park itself as Wilderness Safaris operates in partnership with African Parks, who financially benefit from every night you pay for.
 There is excellent guided walking, drives and even night drives at Magashi, something not offered in most national parks.

-Straight after my 6 night group safari in Rwanda, from 2nd December, you have the option to join me on a week of elephant conservation work in southern Akagera National Park, based at the quaint Ruzizi Tented Lodge, overlooking Lake Ihema.
+Prior to my 6 night group safari in Rwanda, you have the option to join me on a week of elephant conservation work in southern Akagera National Park, based at the quaint Ruzizi Tented Lodge, overlooking Lake Ihema.
 The dawn chorus at this camp is something to behold, between the hundreds of bird species congregating near the lake shore, the hippos and the vervet monkeys!
 In addition to helping me collect vital data for the first time on Akagera's 100 elephants, introduced as orphans of a cull in 1975, you'll also participate in activities arranged by African Parks, such as walking the fence line to check for breaks with rangers, sunset boat rides, community visits and night drives.
 Learn more about the Akagera Elephant Project here.

 Akagera isn't the Serengeti; in terms of wildlife densities, it doesn't have anywhere near the high density you'll see in East Africa's most famous park.
 But by coming to this park, you'll see more than enough wildlife to keep a nature lover very happy and you'll be directly supporting conservation as all profits from Ruzizi Lodge and the African Parks activities go to the running of the park itself and the rebuilding of Rwanda's premier Big 5 wildlife protected area.
 You'll also be a funder of the Akagera Elephant Project, as well as a participant, as all who join my groups on this project are literally enabling it to happen.
 Holidays don't get much more impactful - in a good way!